hypervillain/sm-todo-homework/README.md

 - save to FileSystem via an API call (file name: todos.json)
     - expected format of todos is validated server-side
 - fetch todos.json on page load
-- deleting a todo
+- delete a todo

 Test frameworks installed are jest and cypress.
 You're free to install other tools.

 Action for QA engineer:
-- looking at the scope of functionality, create an E2E test using Cypress.
+- Design & create an E2E test using Cypress.
--
+- Design & create an Integration test using Jest.